-many different families; and fourscore or a hundred people are crowded together under the same roof.
-When the families live separately, the huts are extremely small, close and wretched, without windows, and with the doors so low, that it is necessary to creep on the hands and knees to enter them.
-On the north-west coast of America, the houses are, in general, of the large kind; and Meares describes one of most extraordinary dimensions, belonging to a chief near Nootka Sound, in which eight hundred persons ate, sat, and slept.† All voyagers agree with respect to the filth of the habitations and the personal nastiness of the people on this coast.‡ Captain Cook describes them as swarming with vermin, which they pick off and eat; \(\) and speaks of the state of their habitations in terms of the greatest disgust.
-Pérouse declares that their cabins have a nastiness and stench to which the den of no known animal in the world can be compared.
+In general, it may be remarked of savages, that, from their extreme ignorance, the dirt of their persons, and the closeness and filth of their cabins, 71 they lose the advantage which usually attends a thinly peopled country, that of being more exempt from pestilential diseases than those which are fully inhabited.
+In some parts of America the houses are built for the reception of many different families; and fourscore or a hundred people are crowded together under the same roof.
+When the families live separately, the huts are extremely small, close and wretched, without windows; and with the doors so low, that it is necessary to creep on the hands and knees to enter them.
+72 On the north-west coast of America, the houses are, in general, of the large kind; and Meares describes one of most extraordinary dimensions, belonging to a chief near Nootka Sound in which eight hundred persons ate, sat, and slept.
+73 All voyagers agree with respect to the filth of the habitations and the personal nastiness of the people on this coast.
+74 Captain Cook describes them as swarming with vermin, which they pick off and eat; 75 and speaks of the state of their habitations in terms of the greatest disgust.
+76 Pérouse declares that their cabins have a nastiness and stench to which the den of no known animal in the world can be compared.
+77

-Under such circumstances, it may be easily imagined what a dreadful havor an epidemic must make, when once it appears among them; and it does not seem improbable, that the degree of filth described should generate distempers of this na-
+Under such circumstances, it may be easily imagined what a dreadful havoc an epidemic must make, when once it appears among them; and it does not seem improbable, that the degree of filth described should generate distempers of this nature, as the air of their houses cannot be much purer than the atmosphere of the most crowded cities.